apache/druid/docs/querying/query-from-deep-storage.md

 SELECT "segment_id", "replication_factor" FROM sys."segments" WHERE "replication_factor" = 0 AND "datasource" = YOUR_DATASOURCE
 ```

 Segments with a `replication_factor` of `0` are not assigned to any Historical tiers.
-Queries you run against these segments are run directly against the segment in deep storage.
+Queries against these segments are run directly against the segment in deep storage.

 You can also confirm this through the Druid console.
 On the **Segments** page, see the **Replication factor** column.